Sequential Attention for Feature Selection: Additional experiments

-\subsection{Large-Scale Experiments}
+We make several remarks about the one-pass implementation of Sequential Attention.
+First, as noted in Section~\ref{sec:e2e}, our practical implementation of Sequential Attention only trains one model instead of~$k$ models.
+We do this by partitioning the training epochs into $k$ parts and selecting one part in each phase.
+This clearly gives a more efficient running time than training $k$ separate models.
+Similarly, we allow for a ``warm-up'' period prior to the feature selection phase, in which a small fraction of the training epochs are allotted to training just the neural network weights.
+When we do this one-pass implementation, we observe that it is important to reset the attention weights after each of the sequential feature selection phases, but resetting the neural network weights is not crucial for good performance.

+Second, we note that when there is a large number of candidate features $d$, the softmax mask severely scales down the gradient updates to the model weights, which can lead to inefficient training.
+In these cases, it becomes important to prevent this by either using a temperature parameter in the softmax to counteract the small softmax values or by adjusting the learning rate to be high enough.
+Note that these two approaches can be considered to be equivalent.

+\subsection{Large-scale experiments}

-In this section, we give additional details and discussion on our Criteo large dataset results.
-In Figure \ref{fig:criteo}, the error bars are generated as the standard deviation over running the algorithm three times with different random seeds.
-The values used to generate the plot are provided in Figures \ref{fig:large-scale-auc} and \ref{fig:large-scale-loss}.
+In this section, we provide more details and discussion on our Criteo large dataset results.
+For this experiment, we use a dense neural network with 768, 256, and 128 neurons in each of the three hidden layers with ReLU activations.
+In Figure~\ref{fig:criteo}, the error bars are generated as the standard deviation over running the algorithm three times with different random seeds, and the shadowed regions linearly interpolate between these error bars.
+The values used to generate the plot are provided in Table~\ref{fig:large-scale-auc} and Table~\ref{fig:large-scale-loss}.

 We first note that this dataset is so large that it is expensive to make multiple passes through the dataset.
-Therefore, we modify the algorithms we use, both Sequential Attention and the other baselines, to make only one pass through the data by using separate fractions of the data for different ``steps'' of the algorithm.
+Therefore, we modify the algorithms (both Sequential Attention and the other baselines) to make only one pass through the data by using disjoint fractions of the data for different ``steps'' of the algorithm.
 Hence, we select $k$ features while only ``training'' one model.